Horse racing in Japan: Restrictions

 Horses belonging to the JRA cannot participate in NAR events unless they are designated "exchange races" or "Dirt-Graded races".
 The reverse applies to NAR horses, although they can participate in JRA Grade 1 turf events by either getting qualified in respective step races or winning a dirt/international Grade 1 event.
 Horse transfer between the JRA and the NAR is possible.
-Oguri Cap, the JRA Hall of Fame horse and Inari One, winner of Arima Kinen in 1989, both debuted in NAR before transfer to JRA.
+Oguri Cap, the JRA Hall of Fame horse and Inari One, winner of the Arima Kinen in 1989, both debuted in NAR before transferring to JRA.

-Although JRA racing is considered to be more popular and more competitive, sometimes NAR horses have represented Japan in races outside Japan instead of JRA horses.
+Although JRA racing is generally considered to be more popular and more competitive, sometimes NAR horses have represented Japan in races outside Japan instead of JRA horses.
 For example, Cosmo Bulk (from Hokkaido Keiba) won the Singapore Airlines International Cup in 2006 as a NAR horse.

 As protection for the Japanese breeding industry, horses which were not bred in Japan (or in a few cases, not having a Japanese sire) were, in the past, usually barred from many important races, including the Triple Crown.
 The trend began to change in the early 90s, when progeny of imported stallions, particularly Tony Bin (Italy), Brian's Time and Sunday Silence (both US), had remarkable success in both racing and breeding.
 This was particularly the case with Sunday Silence, who was the leading sire for 10 years (his progeny would succeed him for another 3 years).
 Sunday Silence sired winners in Grade 1 races outside Japan (with Stay Gold winning the Dubai Sheema Classic and Hong Kong Vase, Hat Trick winning the Hong Kong Mile, and Heart's Cry also winning the Dubai Sheema Classic) and a number of graded races all over the world.
 Since the mid-2000s, most of the horses in Japan, including many overseas group race winner, had sires bred in Japan.
-Some of them also have a successful breeding record outside Japan - the daughter of Deep Impact, Beauty Parlour won the French classic race, the Poule d'Essai des Pouliches in 2012.
-The son of Hat Trick, Dabirsim was honored with Cartier Two-Year-Old Colt Award winner in 2011.
+Some of them also have a successful breeding record outside Japan; the daughter of Deep Impact, Beauty Parlour won the French classic race, the Poule d'Essai des Pouliches in 2012; the son of Hat Trick, Dabirsim was honored with Cartier Two-Year-Old Colt Award winner in 2011; the daughter of Deep Impact, Snowfall won the Epsom Oaks by a margin of 16 lengths in 2021; and the son of Deep Impact, Irish-bred Auguste Rodin have made the greatest success by winning six Group 1 races including the Epsom Derby, Irish Derby, Irish Champion Stakes and the Breeders' Cup Turf in 2023.

 Since the early 2000s, most of the bars on non-Japanese bred horses and sires have been lifted.
 For example, the Tokyo Yushun started allowing foreign bred horses in 2001, with the American-bred Kurofune entering in the race that year and finishing fifth.